 “I was told that they were going to Iran via Afghanistan wherefrom they would be going to Turkey and Europe”, she says.
 Adding that they crossed the Pakistani border and Afghanistan also in three days journey.
 She says along with several other girls and men she was used during the journey by many smugglers.

 He says residents prefer to send children out of the country rather than their children become militants.
-He adds that every year a good number of Pakistani citizens die when they travel through snow-covered hills on the way to Europe, adding and several reported shot dead by border security forces in Iran and at European countries borders.
+He adds that every year a good number of Pakistani citizens die when they travel through snow-covered hills on the way to Europe, adding that several reported shot dead by border security forces in Iran and at European countries’ borders.

 According to border police with Afghanistan, they foiled 67 attempts of human smuggling from and to Afghanistan since January 2018.
 Another official on the condition of anonymity tells that 90 percent of recovered girls were used as sex tools in different countries.
 He says underage girls had no legal right to apply for travel documents as human traffickers use illegal ways and means to smuggle teenagers via ghost routes.